 When it comes to a batter’s capacity, this characteristic is defined by its ability to supply the specified current for one hour of time.
 So if you have a battery that has a rating of 12V 7Ah, this means that your battery will supply 7amps of current for 1 hour before being depleted.

-It is important to know the capacity and time rating of the batteries you buy because this will help you in planning a power solution for the off-grid scenario you are preparing for.
-This will also help you extend the life of your batteries and avoid over or undercharging them.
+It is important to know the capacity and time rating of the batteries you buy.
+This will help you in planning a power solution for the off-grid scenario you are preparing for.
+It will also help you extend the life of your batteries and avoid over or undercharging them.

-Most rechargeable batteries that can be found on the market are capable of high current delivery, but the high rate of discharge will increase temperature and damage the cell in time.
+Most rechargeable batteries that can be found on the market are capable of high current delivery.
+However, the high rate of discharge will increase temperature and damage the cell in time.

 Rechargeable Batteries Options for an off grid situation:

 NiCad batteries are the most popular rechargeable batteries in use today an almost everyone uses them.
 They can be found in gadgets such as cordless phones or handled power tools.
 These types of batteries are able to supply very high peak currents, discharging more than 5C in some application.
 These are cells designed for being rechargeable around one thousand times.
 NiCad batteries are available in common sizes such as AAA, AA, C and D. They are rated 1.2V nominal in these sizes.
 The capacity will vary according to the cell size, but the AA types are usually rated at 1000 mAh.

 The shelf life of NiCad battery is improved if the batteries are stored fully discharged for an extended period of time.
 Typical shelf storage losses are approximately 10 percent per month if the batteries are stored in proper conditions, in a cool, dry place with temperatures that do not exceed 85 degrees F.

 Recharging NiCad batteries require proper cycling in order to prolong cell’s life.
 This means that you need to use the batteries until they are fully discharged before recharging again.